πΈ10+ Stunning Flowers That Begin with N | A Complete Floral List

 Nylandtia

 Nylandtia, now more commonly referred to as Muraltia, is a vibrant shrub with bright purple-pink flowers and small edible berries.
 Native to South Africa, it thrives in warm climates and poor soils.
+The tiny berries are edible and have a sweet-tart taste.

 Scientific Name | Nylandtia spinosa |